iclrsubmitter22/iclr_2022_submission/README.md

 - Mixing the two sets of features
 - Normalizing the values per feature

+You can run the three steps after downloading the CommonVoice files from the dedicated Mozilla website through running data_preparation/preparation.sh
 ### Pretext task selection and weighting

 Inside the exp_optimizing.py file, you can change the number of epochs for optimization and the function used (softmax/sparsemax) according to either you want a sparse or not weighting for your considered pretext tasks.